Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 Each side has a heavy, flat canvas pocket outside.
 Each is flat, good for holding flashlights, but not big enough to hold a flash.
 It's a little confusing, because the material is tough enough to hold an elephant, but the design allows for very little to fit.

-On the outside left and right, all of the Retrospective bags have heavy side straps to attach Think Tank's usual modular accessories, like lens and drink holders.
+On the outside left and right just above each pocket are heavy straps to attach Think Tank's usual modular accessories, like lens and drink holders.

-These straps run above the top of each side pocket, making these pockets hard to access.
+These straps run above the top of each side pocket, making the pockets hard to access.
 I would use them to hold film, but they're too small; there is no gusseting.

 The bag is covered by one big, flat, long flap, held closed by wide strips of velcro.
 There are tabs on its inside to deactivate the velcro, so it flies open easily with no noise if desired.
 The inside of the large flap also has a clear business card holder.
-I find this huge flap gets in my way when opened, but is no problem when my bag sits in my trunk and I get inside from the front, instead of from the back around my shoulder.
+I find this huge flap on the Retrospective 10 gets in my way when opened, but is no problem when my bag sits in my trunk and I get inside from the front, instead of from the back around my shoulder.
+The Retrospective 5 is small enough that it's no problem.

 If you use it around a shoulder, you may want to tuck the big flap between you and the bag, in which case it stays open.
 If you do this, use the little velcro hiders to prevent the flap from trying to attach to you.